Grievance Procedures for Graduate Students

 A reasonable effort should be made to resolve any grievance at the lowest level possible.
 Any decision rendered at or above the level of the departmental administrator shall be in writing.

-Issues that may involve complaints on academic matters fall into three general categories: (1) those items that derive from University-wide regulations and which are not unique to graduate students.
+Issues that may involve complaints on academic matters fall into four general categories: (1) those items that derive from University-wide regulations and which are not unique to graduate students.
 Examples are grades, attendance, and academic dishonesty.
 (2) those items that derive from rules and regulations of the Graduate School and which apply specifically to graduate students (3) those items that derive from rules or regulations of a department or comparable administrative unit.
+(4) other grievances related to a graduate student’s academic work and progress toward degree.

 - Grievance Procedures Related to University-Wide Academic Regulations